Ahmadar91/Server-Based-Web-Programming3-Webhooks/README.md

 # Which extra modules did you use in the assignment?
 Motivate the use of them, and how you have to make sure that they are secure enough for production:

-dotenv:to load the enviroment variables. morgan:logger for development and testing. body-parser:persing incomming request.
+dotenv:to load the enviroment variables.
+morgan:logger for development and testing.
+body-parser:persing incomming request.
 ws: websocket to communicate with the client.
-octonode: github apiv3 library as suggested in the examination 3 to authinticate and get the issues
+octonode: github apiv3 library as suggested in the examination 3 to authinticate and get the issues.
-express-github-webhook: github library to handle webhooks. checking their secuiry by running npm install --production and npm update
+express-github-webhook: github library to handle webhooks.
+checking their secuiry by running npm install --production and npm update.

 # Have you implemented any extra features (see below) that could motivate a higher grade of this assignment?
 If so, describe them: